Tetris Worlds (Windows)

 If the blocks stack high, the game will erase some of them automatically.
 This feature also prevents the players from topping out.

 "Ribbon Tetris" can only be played by replacing the existing game mode's script file.
-Except for orange, the blocks can only be cleared by connecting same colored blocks from leftmost to rightmost portion of the playfield, although they don't have to be straight line.
+Except for orange, the blocks can only be cleared by connecting the same colored blocks from the leftmost to rightmost portion of the playfield, although they don't have to be a straight line.

 |Before clearing the blocks||After clearing the blocks|

 A sample Tetris Worlds script file.
 This mode crashes if loaded by the game, as it is a sample script file that is not meant to be played.
 The file is full of developer's comments.

 "Test Game" can be played by editing the game's configuration file and enabling the "SUPEREASY" option; alternately, replace the existing game mode's script file.

 Only the blue I pieces will appear, and the level will increase every time you put them to the playfield.

 A few debug features can be activated by setting the "DEBUGKEYS" option to "TRUE" in the config file (Tetris Worlds/ASSETS/PC/ANY_LANG/MISC/TWConfig.INI).

 If the debug mode is enabled, the main menu will display the game's version number ("Version 10.31.2001.0001") at the bottom of the screen.